Jimi Hendrix: The Jimi Hendrix Experience

 Following Hendrix's arrival in London, Chandler began recruiting members for a band designed to highlight his talents, the Jimi Hendrix Experience.
-Hendrix met guitarist Noel Redding at an audition for the New Animals, where Redding's knowledge of blues progressions impressed Hendrix, who stated that he also liked Redding's hairstyle.
+Hendrix met guitarist Noel Redding at an audition for the New Animals, where Redding's knowledge of blues progressions impressed Hendrix.
+Another important criterion for Hendrix was fashion—according to author Keith Shadwick, "what he really liked was Redding's hairstyle."
 Chandler asked Redding if he wanted to play bass guitar in Hendrix's band; Redding agreed.
 Chandler began looking for a drummer and soon after contacted Mitch Mitchell through a mutual friend.
 Mitchell, who had recently been fired from Georgie Fame and the Blue Flames, participated in a rehearsal with Redding and Hendrix where they found common ground in their shared interest in rhythm and blues.
 When Chandler phoned Mitchell later that day to offer him the position, he readily accepted.
-Chandler also convinced Hendrix to change the spelling of his first name from Jimmy to the more exotic Jimi.
+Chandler also persuaded Hendrix to change the spelling of his first name from Jimmy to the more exotic Jimi.

 On October 1, 1966, Chandler brought Hendrix to the London Polytechnic at Regent Street, where Cream was scheduled to perform, and where Hendrix and guitarist Eric Clapton met.
 Clapton later said: "He asked if he could play a couple of numbers.
 I said, 'Of course', but I had a funny feeling about him."
 Halfway through Cream's set, Hendrix took the stage and performed a frantic version of the Howlin' Wolf song "Killing Floor".
 In 1989, Clapton described the performance: "He played just about every style you could think of, and not in a flashy way.
 I mean he did a few of his tricks, like playing with his teeth and behind his back, but it wasn't in an upstaging sense at all, and that was it ...
 He walked off, and my life was never the same again".